dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 𝐸kinetic

-The amplitude 𝐴0 divides out—another illustration that a spring's period is independent of amplitude—giving 𝜔0 ∼ 𝑘/𝑚 .
+The amplitude 𝐴0 divides out — another illustration that a spring's period is independent of amplitude — giving 𝜔0 ∼ 𝑘/𝑚 .
 Because the energy ratio is 1 (due to the virial theorem), the missing dimensionless prefactor is 1.

 9.2.2 Vibrations of a piano string

-From springs to strings: A piano string is a steel wire stretched close to its breaking point—the high tension makes the string's resistance to bending less important and the sound cleaner (as you investigated in Problem 9.17).
+From springs to strings: A piano string is a steel wire stretched close to its breaking point — the high tension makes the string's resistance to bending less important and the sound cleaner (as you investigated in Problem 9.17).

-When you push a piano key, a hammer bangs on the string and sets it into vibration—whose frequency we'll estimate with a spring model.
+When you push a piano key, a hammer bangs on the string and sets it into vibration — whose frequency we'll estimate with a spring model.

 For a physical model, start with an unstretched piano string of length 𝐿.